-CAS No Substance Limits Raw Material & Finished Product Potential Uses Textile Processing for Apparel & Footwear Suitable Test Method Sample Preparation & Measure- ment Reporting Limit Limits above which test results should be re- ported Bisphenols ± 80-05-7 Bisphenol A (BPA) 1 ppm Used in the production of epoxy resins, polycarbonate plastics, flame retardants, PVC, polyamide dye-fixing agents, and sulfone- and phenol based leather tanning agents.
-0.1 ppm for individual samples 1 ppm for composite samples 80-09-1 Bisphenol S (BPS) ECCO recommends May be found in recycled polymeric and paper materials due to poly- carbonate plastic and thermal receipt paper made with Bisphenols All materials: 620-92-8 Bisphenol F (BPF) testing synthetic textiles & blends, polycarbonate plastics, and natural leather to assess entering waste streams.
-Extraction: 1 g sample/20 ml THF, sonication for 60 minutes at 60 °C, analysis with LC/MS 1 ppm each 1478-61-1 Bisphenol AF (BPAF) concentrations of Bisphenols in preparation for future restriction.
-ECCO is currently investigating all relevant sources of Bisphenols and their concentrations in products with legislation imposing strict limits pending in multiple jurisdictions.
-Restriction of these substances is likely in a future update.
+CAS No Substance Limits Raw Material & Finished Product Potential Uses Textile Processing for Apparel & Footwear Suitable Test Method Sample Preparation & Measure- ment Reporting Limit Limits above which test results should be re- ported Bisphenols + 80-05-7 Bisphenol A (BPA) I ppm Limit is applicable to items intended to come in contact with the mouth; however, see Potential Uses & Additional Information.
+BPA may be used in the production of epoxy resins, polycarbonate plastics, flame retardants, and PVC.
+BPS may be used as a substitute for BPA and can be found along with BPF in polyamide dye-fixing agents and sulfone-and phenol- based leather tanning 0.1 ppm for individual samples 1 ppm for composite samples 80-09-1 Bisphenol S (BPS) BPA and other listed bisphenols should be agents.
+BPA and BPS can be found in recycled polymeric and paper materials due to polycarbonate plastic and All materials: Extraction: 1 a sample/20 ml THF, 77-40-7 Bisphenol B (BPB) substituted with safer alternatives in all ap- plicable materials in preparation for forth- coming restrictions alternatives in all applicable materials in alternatives in all ap- plicable materials in preparation for forth- alternatives in all ap- plicable materials in preparation for forth- substituted with safer alternatives in all ap- plicable materials in preparation for forth- thermal receipt paper made with Bi- sphenois entering waste streams.
+Additional restrictions on the entire sonication for 60 minutes at 60 °C, analysis with LC/MS l nom orch 620-92-8 Bisphenol F (BPF) ECCO recommends testing synthetic textiles & blends, polycarbonate plastics, and natural ing in the European Union.
+AFIRM recommends testing relevant materials for bisphenols according to the Testing Matrix and to begin work- 1 ppm each 1478-61-1 Bisphenol AF (BPAF) leather to assess concentrations. ing with suppliers to replace bi- sphenols with suitable alternatives in all products.
 Chlorinated Paraffins ± 85535-84-8 Short-chain Chlorinated Paraffins (SCCPs) (C10-C13) 1000 ppm May be used as softeners, flame retardants, or fat-liquoring agents Leather: ISO 18219-1:2021 (SCCP) 100 ppm 85535-85-9 Medium-chain Chlorinated Paraffins (MCCPs) (C14-C17) 1000 ppm in leather production; also as a plasticizer in polymer production.
-ISO 18219-2:2021 (MCCP) Textiles: ISO 22818:2021 (SCCP + MCCP) 100 ppm
+ISO 18219-2:2021 (MCCP) Textiles and all other materials: ISO 22818:2021 (SCCP + MCCP) 100 ppm

-CAS No Substance Limits Raw Material & Finished Product Potential Uses Textile Processing for Apparel & Footwear Suitable Test Method Sample Preparation & Measure- ment Reporting Limit Limits above which test results should be re- ported Chlorophenols ± 15950-66-0 2,3,4-Trichlorophenol 0.5 ppm each 933-78-8 2,3,5-Trichlorophenol Chlorophenols are polychlorinated compounds used as preservatives or pesticides.
-Pentachlorophenol (PCP), Tetrachlo- All materials: DIN 50009:2021 933-75-5 2,3,6-Trichlorophenol 95-95-4 2,4,5-Trichlorophenol 88-06-2 2,4,6-Trichlorophenol rophenol (TeCP), and Trichlorophe- 609-19-8 3,4,5-Trichlorophenol 0.5 ppm each nols (TriCP) are sometimes used to prevent mould and kill insects when 4901-51-3 2,3,4,5-Tetrachlorophenol (TeCP) growing cotton and when stor- ing/transporting fabrics.
-58-90-2 2,3,4,6-Tetrachlorophenol (TeCP)] PCP, TeCP and TriCP can also be used as preservatives in print pastes.
-935-95-5 2,3,5,6-Tetrachlorophenol (TeCP) 1 used as preservatives in piliti pastes.
-87-86-5 Pentachlorophenol (PCP)]
+CAS No Substance Limits Raw Material & Finished Product Potential Uses Textile Processing for Apparel & Footwear Suitable Test Method Sample Preparation & Measure- ment Reporting Limit Limits above which test results should be re- ported Chlorophenols ± 15950-66-0 2,3,4-Trichlorophenol 933-78-8 2,3,5-Trichlorophenol Chlorophenols are polychlorinated compounds used as preservatives or pesticides.
+Pentachlorophenol (PCP), Tetrachlo- All materials: DIN 50009:2021 933-75-5 2,3,6-Trichlorophenol 95-95-4 2,4,5-Trichlorophenol 88-06-2 2,4,6-Trichlorophenol 0.5 rophenol (TeCP), and Trichlorophe- 609-19-8 3,4,5-Trichlorophenol 0.5 ppm each nols (TriCP) are sometimes used to prevent mould and kill insects when 0.5 ppm each 4901-51-3 2,3,4,5-Tetrachlorophenol (TeCP) growing cotton and when stor- ing/transporting fabrics.
+58-90-2 2,3,4,6-Tetrachlorophenol (TeCP) PCP, TeCP and TriCP can also be used as preservatives in print pastes.
+935-95-5 2,3,5,6-Tetrachlorophenol (TeCP) osed as preservatives in pitti pastes.
+87-86-5 Pentachlorophenol (PCP)